 Human activities are the major cause of greenhouse gas (GHG) emissions that are continuously emitted into the earth's atmosphere.
 The global scientific community has agreed that these anthropogenic GHG concentrations in the earth's atmosphere has had a negative impact on the earth by causing imbalances in the natural cycle of the earth's climate, leading to what is commonly known as climate change.
-Papua New Guinea (PNG) signed the United Nations Framework Convention on Climate Change (UNFCCC) at the UNCED in Rio de Janeiro, Brazil in June 1992, to combat climate change.
+Papua New Guinea (PNG) signed the United Nations Framework Convention on Climate Change (UNFCCC) at the United Nations Conference on Environment and Development (UNCED) in Rio de Janeiro, Brazil in June 1992, to combat climate change.
 The UNFCCC was ratified by the Government of Papua New Guinea (GoPNG) in April 1993.
-Since then, the country has been committed to it.
+Since then, the country has been committed to implementing the Convention.

-According to the country Vision 20501, the country has made a massive commitment to be carbon neutral by 2050 and wishes to achieve 50% of it by 2030.
-The country has taken a global lead in seeking to combat climate change, particularly by proposing measures to realize the carbon abatement opportunity offered by preserving and sustainably managing tropical forests, that is, by introducing the pre-cursor to the concept of REDD+ into the international negotiations at COP11 in Montreal in 2005.
-The Government of PNG through the Climate Change and Development Authority (CCDA) and PNG Forest Authority (PNGFA) have been putting much effort into the country's REDD+ readiness, with the support of international multilateral and bilateral development partners.
+According to PNG's Vision 20501, the country has made a massive commitment to be carbon neutral by 2050 and wishes to achieve 50% of it by 2030.
+The country has taken a global lead in seeking to combat climate change, particularly by proposing measures to realize the carbon abatement opportunity offered by preserving and sustainably managing tropical forests, that is, by introducing the pre-cursor to the concept of REDD+ into the international negotiations at UNFCCC 11th Conference of Parties (COP11) in Montreal in 2005.
+GoPNG through the Climate Change and Development Authority (CCDA) and PNG Forest Authority (PNGFA) have been putting much effort into the country's REDD+ readiness, with the support of international multilateral and bilateral development partners.

-The UNFCCC has defined FREL/FRLs as benchmarks for assessing each country's performance in implementing and reducing emissions and increasing removals associated with the implementation of REDD+ activities.
+The UNFCCC has defined Forest Reference Emission Level/Forest Reference Level (FREL/FRL) as benchmarks for assessing each country's performance in implementing and reducing emissions and increasing removals associated with the implementation of REDD+ activities.
 The country submitted its 1st FRL to UNFCCC in January 2017.
-Technical Assessment by UNFCCC had been conducted throughout 2017 and the revised FRL was officially published by UNFCCC at early 2018.
+Technical Assessment by UNFCCC had been conducted throughout 2017 and the modified FRL was officially published by UNFCCC at early 2018.